 Paris shot onto the big screen in The Artist, Hugo, and Midnight in Paris, but they aren’t the only film favorites set in the City of Light.
 Here are some of the best movies about Paris.

 Academy Awards got me in a cinematic whirl.
-Since my time zone makes watching the Oscars live a little inconvenient, I tape the show (or whatever the modern technological equivalent of taping is nowadays) so I can watch the whole night in one long, exhaustively glamorous sequence.
+Since my time zone makes watching the Oscars live inconvenient, I tape it so I can watch the whole night in one glamorous sequence.

-I’m sure we can all agree that one of the major themes honored at last year’s 84th Academy Awards was la France.
+One of the major themes honored at the 84th Academy Awards was la France.
 Not only due to the success of The Artist, director Michel Hazanavicius and Jean Dujardin, but also Scorsese’s Hugo and Allen’s Midnight in Paris.
 I’d even go so far as to say that Paris was last year’s unabashed leading lady.
-Nothing, of course, against the marvelous Meryl Streep or her portrayal of the British leading lady, but one cannot, however, deny la présence française.
-The accordion music in the background, the cafés, and la Tour Eiffel glistening in radiant hues of spender through three of last year’s top films.
+Nothing, of course, against the marvelous Meryl Streep or her portrayal of the British leading lady; one cannot, however, deny la présence française.
+The accordion music in the background, the cafés, and la Tour Eiffel glistening in three of last year’s top films.
 And it got me all excited.

-The whirl the Oscars whipped me into revitalized some of the old charm and heavenly yearning I felt about Paris before calling it home.
+The Oscars whipped me into some of the heavenly yearning I felt about Paris before moving.
 It’s true that life through rose-colored glasses, la vie en rose as they call it here, fades ever so slightly when the fairytale gives way to the monotonous routine of every day.
-After all, no matter how far you run away, even to a marvelous city like Paris, you always wake up with yourself.
+After all, no matter how far you run away, you always wake up with yourself.
 You still have to pay your bills, make up your bed every morning, and take out the trash.
-But the movies bring back those giddy feelings, that feelings of being in love, only with a city cast in the role of lover.
+But the movies bring back those giddy feelings, feelings of love, only with a city cast in the role of lover.